Schottky barrier lowering due to interface states in 2D heterophase devices: Results and discussion

-For each device, we calculate the projected DOS and the transmission spectrum in equilibrium.
-The projected DOS of the n-doped device can be seen on Figure \ref{fig:pldos}a showing a tunneling barrier due to significant band bending.
-The barrier height is 0.82 eV and the depletion width, $x_D$, is found by to be 7.05 nm assuming a band bending following $CB(x) \propto \exp{-x/x_D}$.
-The corresponding transmission spectrum can be seen on Figure \ref{fig:pldos}b showing significant contributions from tunneling.
-We consider the device to experience full transmission when the transmission becomes 1-10\% of the maximum transmission.
-This corresponds to a TS barrier between 0.83 and 0.92 eV which agrees reasonably with the DOS barrier.
-The barrier corresponding to 1\% of maximum transmission is illustrated on Figure \ref{fig:pldos}b.
-Figure \ref{fig:pldos}c and d show the corresponding projected DOS and transmission of the p-doped device.
-In this case, the DOS barrier height is 0.18 eV and the depletion width is 9.72 nm.
-The transmission shows no tunneling contribution and the TS barrier is between 0.32 and 0.59 eV corresponding to 1-10\% of maximum transmission.
-These barrier heights are significantly larger than the DOS barrier.
-The large variance in the TS barrier height illustrates the difficulty of defining full transmission.
-We will refer to the TS barrier heights corresponding to 1\% of full transmission in the remaining of the paper since these are closest to agreement with the two other methods.
+Figure \ref{fig:pldos}c and \ref{fig:pldos}d show the corresponding projected DOS and transmission of the p-doped device.
+In this case, the DOS barrier height is 0.32 eV and the depletion width is 4.1 nm.
+The transmission once again shows a significant tunneling contribution and the TS barrier is between 0.32 and 0.59 eV corresponding to 1-10\% of maximum transmission.
+We will refer to the TS barrier heights corresponding to 1\% of full transmission in the remaining of the paper.
+These agree reasonably well with the barriers extracted from the DOS.

 For the TE barrier extraction, we perform self-consistent calculations of the current and use the Landauer-B\"{u}ttiker expression to calculate the temperature dependence,